DNnate/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

     - The evaluation process will look at the **✏️Security Target (ST)**, specifying the claims of security from the vendor that are built into a TOE (the ST is usually published to customers and partners and available to internal staff).
 STs are considered the implemented security measures or the 🔥"I will provide"🔥 from the vendor.
     - An organization's PP is compared to various STs from the selected vendor's TOEs, and the closest or best match is what the org purchases
     - The evaluation will attempt to gauge the confidence level of a security feature
-    - **Security assurance requirements (SARs)**: a description of how the TOE is to be evaluated, based on the development of the solution
+    - **Security assurance requirements (SARs)**: Assurance is the degree of confidence that an organization has that its security controls are correctly implemented.
+It must be continually monitored and reverified.
+SAR is a description of how the TOE is to be evaluated, based on the development of the solution
     - Key actions during development and testing should be captured
     - An **evaluation assurance level (EAL)**: a numerical rating used to assess the rigor of an evaluation; the scale is
         - ✏️EAL 1 (cheap and easy) to EAL7 (expensive and complex):